nekeal/advent-of-code/README.md

 poetry shell
 ```
 ### Scaffold a new day
-If you want get your puzzle input downloaded automatically, you need to set the `AOC_SESSION`
+If you want to get your puzzle input downloaded automatically, you need to set the `AOC_SESSION`
-environment variable to your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1.
+environment variable to your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1).
 Then run:

 ```sh
 aoc new-day <day>